-The Ainsworth Library Board held its regular monthly meeting on August 11, 2016 at the Public Library.
-This meeting was advertised in the local newspaper, over the radio, posted on the library website, and posted on bulletin board at the library.
-The meeting was called to order and notice was given on the posting of the Open Meeting Act.
-Roll call showed five members present.
-They included Traci Alberts, Todd Flynn, Mark Kovar, Phyllis Leach, and Alane Lentz.
+The Ainsworth Library Board held its regular monthly meeting on October 6, 2016 at the Ainsworth Public Library.
+This meeting was advertised on the radio, in the local newspaper, posted at the Library, and posted on the library’s website and Facebook page.
+President Mark Kovar called the meeting to order at 5:02 p.m.
+Notice was given on the posting of the Open Meeting Act.
+Roll call showed three members present.
+They included Traci Alberts, Mark Kovar, and Alane Lentz.
+Members Todd Flynn and Phyllis Leach were absent.
 Library Director, Gail Irwin, was also present for the meeting.

-The next meeting date was set for Sept.
-6th at 5 p.m.
-Since there was no further business to come before the Board, the meeting was adjourned at 5:55 p.m.
+The next meeting date/time was set for November 3rd at 5 p.m.
+Since there was no further business to come before the Board, the meeting was adjourned at 5:45 p.m.